SAP-samples/teched2025-AD161/exercises/ex1/README.md

 After completing these steps, you will have an OData service for the _xflights_ app.

-Now you add an OData service that allows to see the data in the app.
-This could be extended to a full fledged maintenance UI for the xflights app, but this is not part of this lecture.
+Now you add an OData service that allows us to see the data in the app.
+This could be extended to a full fledged maintenance UI for the xflights app, but this is not part of this session.

 1. In folder _xflights/srv_, create a file _fiori-service.cds_.